HadesArchitect/GrafanaCassandraDatasource/README.md

 # Cassandra DataSource for Grafana

 Apache Cassandra & DataStax Enterprise Datasource for Grafana.
+This datasource is to visualise **time-series data** stored in Cassandra/DSE, if you are looking for Cassandra **metrics**, you may need [datastax/metric-collector-for-apache-cassandra](https://github.com/datastax/metric-collector-for-apache-cassandra) instead.

 ![CodeQL](https://github.com/HadesArchitect/grafana-cassandra-source/workflows/CodeQL/badge.svg?branch=master)